 Here again you have a choice.
 Students can cut out the feet, then cut along the dotted lines to make toes, or choose not to cut the toes.
 If you want to get really fancy, you can add tissue paper in between the toes to make webbing.
 The sky is the limit!
 Once they’ve cut out the feet, have them glue to either side of the paper plate.
 Diagram below:

 As always, the final step is writing about our frogs!
+We have to include that literacy component.
 Some students chose to include the life cycle, while some wrote about their individual frogs.
 Others even gave names to their frogs.
-You can decide which is the best course for your kiddos based on skill level.
-Pam’s students illustrated their writing as well.
+You can decide which is the best course for your students based on skill level.
+These students illustrated their writing as well.
 If you’re studying habitat, have your students draw the frog’s habitat.
 Below we have the adorable final product!

 Have an awesome weekend!